CESNET/ipfixcol/plugins/intermediate/profiler/README.md

 ### Tips

-If you need to distinguish individual flow exporters, we highly recommend to configure each exporter to use unique Observation Domain ID (ODID) (IPFIX only), configure each channel of the "live" profile to represent one exporter and use filter keyword "odid" (see the filter syntax for more details and limitations).
-If the ODID method is not applicable in your situation, you can also use "exporterip", "exporterport", etc. keywords, but be aware, this doesn't make sense in case of the distributed collector architecture because all flows are send to the one active proxy collector and then redistributed by the proxy to subcollectors that perform profiling.
+If you need to distinguish individual flow exporters, we highly recommend configuring each exporter to use unique Observation Domain ID (ODID) (IPFIX only), configure each channel of the "live" profile to represent one exporter and use filter keyword "odid" (see the filter syntax for more details and limitations).
+If the ODID method is not applicable in your situation, you can also use "exporterip", "exporterport", etc. keywords, but be aware, this doesn't make sense in case of the distributed collector architecture because all flows are sent to the one active proxy collector and then redistributed by the proxy to subcollectors that perform profiling.
 From the point of view of any subcollector the proxy is the exporter, therefore these ODID replacements don't work as expected.
 On the other hand, the ODID always works.